 Coordination among many of the SR-91 freeway projects that overlap the project limits is critical to successfully delivering these projects on schedule and within budget.
 Designing to accommodate future projects is a recurring theme for each of these projects.
 Minimizing conflicts in scope between projects requires direct coordination between each project team.
 Additionally, future projects frequently have multiple alternatives under study, each with differing scope and construction footprints.
-Specifically, the project improvements need to continue to be coordinated with the SR-71/SR-91 interchange, the SR-241/SR-91 Tolled Express Lanes Connector, and RCTC's I-15 Express Lanes Project.
+Specifically, the project improvements need to continue to be coordinated with the SR-71/SR-91 interchange and the SR-241/SR-91 Tolled Express Connector.